davidosomething/vim-enhanced-resolver/README.md

 - `<Plug>(enhanced-resolver-echo-resolve)` will resolve the quoted thing on the current line and echo the result.
 Useful for debugging.

+To specify a custom path to your webpack config file, add this to your vimrc:

+`let g:enhanced_resolver_webpack_config_path = './path_to/webpack.my.dev.js'`

 ## How it works

 `enhanced-resolve-cli` resolves the module relative to the file's directory.